califlower/SystemsProject/README.md

 Steps to get it to run

-1) Compile the source file and give the executable a name
+1) Compile the source file using your favorite compiler and give the executable a name

 2) Run the program from the command line with a command such as ./tokenizer "0x4356abdc 0777 [] "